nllz/IRTF-HRPC/draft-research.md

 ##### Accessibility

 Question(s):
 Is your protocol designed to provide an enabling environment for people who are not able-bodied?
 Have you looked at the W3C Web Accessibility Initiative for examples and guidance?
-Is your protocol optimized for low bandwidth and high latency connections?
-Could your protocol also be developed in a stateless manner?

 Explanation:
 The Internet is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
 When the Internet meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability {{W3CAccessibility}}.
 Sometimes in the design of protocols, websites, web technologies, or web tools, barriers are created that exclude people from using the Web.